OpenFAST/openfast/docs/source/user/aerodyn/input.rst

       ""           TFinFile     - Input file for tail fin aerodynamics [used only when TFinAero=True]
     ======  Tower Influence and Aerodynamics =============================================================

-**TFinAero** Flag to activate the tail fin aerodynamics calcualtion.
+**TFinAero** Flag to activate the tail fin aerodynamics calculation.

 **TFinFile** Path (absolute or relative to the AeroDyn input file) where the tail fin input file is located.